 If your model has high bias (which means it performs poorly even on your training data) then one thing to try is adding more features.
-Going from the degree 0 model in "Overfitting and Underfitting" on page 142 to the degree 1 model was a big improvement.
+Going from the degree 0 model in "Overfitting and Underfitting" to the degree 1 model was a big improvement.